loaderImage

 Everything you *need to know* is right above this.
 Scroll down, only if you'd still like to read more (honestly, why?)

 Simple!
-The person mentioned in your Will will receive your insurance money.
+The person mentioned in your Will will prevail.
+However, the insurer will only give the money to the nominee mentioned in your term plan.
 Let’s understand with an example:

 But there is an exception to this - if in your policy you had checked for the MWPA provision, then only your wife and children will get the insurance money.
 In this case, the nominee mentioned in your Will (if different from your wife or children) will not get the insurance money.

-Your nominee should be someone with insurable interest in you i.e. they will be financially impacted by your death.
+Your nominee should be someone with insurable interest in you i.e., they will be financially impacted (in a negative way) by your death.
 You will need to prove this insurable interest to your insurer.
 This can be easily done if you have a blood/legal relationship with your nominee.

 1. A family member (parents/spouse/children)